I’m aged over 40 and I haven’t booked my jab yet. Where do I go?

 What does this mean for GPs and Community Pharmacies?

 GPs and Community Pharmacies will still play a vital role in administering COVID-19 vaccines.
-They will continue to administer the AstraZeneca vaccine to those who request it.
+They will continue to administer the AstraZeneca vaccine to those aged 40 years and over.

 What about those who cannot travel to a Vaccination centre?